softwaretechnik-berlin/geojson-renderer/README.md

 to the downloading of tiles.
 Underneath,
 [Apache Batik](https://xmlgraphics.apache.org/batik/) is used.

-The `-p` flag allows rendering the output as a PNG file instead, which will lead to the downloading of the necessary tiles.
-Underneath, Apache Batik is used.

 Optionally, the tile source can be configured by providing a template URL where the following parameters are supported: